 The robots we’re talking about are here to make the working process more automated, which means less time-consuming, safer, and more efficient.
 And don’t worry, introducing robotics to the construction field does not mean leaving the construction workers out of their jobs: it’s more about making their jobs easier.

-For instance, robots can be used for completing repetitive tasks such as bricklaying or rebar tying.
+For instance, robots can complete repetitive tasks such as bricklaying or rebar tying.
 They would do the same thing much faster, as they can work without stopping.
 On the contrary, construction workers will surely get too tired from lifting heavy bricks or bending over all the time if they don’t get enough breaks and sleep.

-Other examples of robots that help automate repetitive work are the ones used for cutting, putting into cartons, palletizing, unitizing linear meters, packaging, etc. So not only can robots help on the construction site, but also during the fabrication process.
+Other examples of robots that help automate repetitive work are the ones used for cutting, putting into cartons, palletizing, unitizing linear meters, packaging, etc. Thus, robots can help on the construction site and during the fabrication process.

 Then what is left for the workers, you might think.
 Well, there still should be people who know how to work with robots, meaning they can set them up and monitor their tasks.
 For example, even if the bricklaying robot can do the work fast, it will not complete it perfectly.
 So there still should be a person to ensure the bricks are placed correctly and clean the mortar afterward.
 And this refers to all the robots: no matter how automatic their work is, there should be people who oversee it.

-Imagine printing an entire house.
-Well, if this would sound crazy a couple of decades ago, today, it’s actually a common practice.
-Yes, we’re talking about 3D printing.
-In 2022, we’re all about to see more 3D printing in construction as it is getting more affordable each year.
+Imagine printing an entire house!
+Well, if this would sound crazy a couple of decades ago, today, it’s a common practice.
+Yes, we’re talking about 3D printing as one of the construction technology trends for this year!.
+In 2023, we are all about to see more 3D printing in construction.
 But let’s first understand what 3D printing implies.
-So,